IFRCGo/ecv-toolkit/app/_disease/disease-25_en.md

 ### Transmission

-- Touching the blood, faeces, urine, vomit, spit, semen, or sores of infected animals (mainly monkeys, prairie dogs, rats and squirrels).
+- Touching the blood, faeces, urine, vomit, spit, semen, or sores of infected animals (mainly monkeys, prairie dogs, rats and squirrels)
-- Touching household items that are contaminated (for example, bedding).
+- Touching household items that are contaminated (for example, bedding)
-- Through a bite or scratch by an infected animal.
+- Through a bite or scratch by an infected animal
-- Through preparing or eating infected bush meat that is not cooked thoroughly.
+- Through preparing or eating infected bush meat that is not cooked thoroughly
-- Breathing in droplets from a sick person (requires close, face-to-face contact for a long time).
+- Breathing in droplets from a sick person (requires close, face-to-face contact for a long time)

 ### Symptoms